Arizona Sting

-The Arizona Sting was a member of the National Lacrosse League from 2004 to 2007.
-They played at Nationwide Arena in Columbus, Ohio, from 2001 to 2003 as the Columbus Landsharks.
-On August 28, 2003, it was announced that the team was relocating to Glendale, Arizona.
+The Arizona Sting was a professional American box lacrosse team and a member of the National Lacrosse League from 2004 to 2007.
+They played at Nationwide Arena in Columbus, Ohio, from 2001 to 2003 as the Columbus Landsharks, and in 2003 moved to Glendale, Arizona.
 The team adopted the name Sting in November 2003 and began playing in the Glendale Arena (now Desert Diamond Arena).

 In 2005, the Sting defeated the 2004 NLL champion Calgary Roughnecks to win the franchise's first-ever West Division title.
-The Sting fell 19-13 to the East Division champion Toronto Rock in the league championships.
+The Sting fell 19–13 to the East Division champion Toronto Rock in the league championships.